-In creating Raising Teens, the Project put particular emphasis on identifying those conclusions about the parenting of adolescents about which there is widespread agreement among researchers and practitioners.
-The project found that, contrary to popular perception, there is significant agreement within research findings about important basic principles for raising teenagers in the United States today.
+In creating Raising Teens, particular emphasis was put on identifying those conclusions about the parenting of adolescents about which there was widespread agreement among researchers and practitioners.
+The project found that, contrary to popular perception, there was significant agreement within research findings about important basic principles for raising teenagers in the United States.

-It is our hope that this project will stimulate further consensus-building among researchers, attention within the media, and action at the policy level about the important issues facing American parents and teens.
-We welcome your feedback and ideas.
+The aim was to also stimulate further consensus-building among researchers, attention within the media, and action at the policy level about the important issues facing American parents and teens.